 In fixed income indexes, securities are weighted by the market value of the outstanding debt, so the most indebted issuers make up more of the index.
-That means passive investors are, by the nature of the index, investing more in issuers that have the most index eligible debt.
-For example, U.S. Treasury exposure in the Aggregate Index grew from 22.4% at the end of 2007 (before the Global Financial Crisis) to 44.3% at year-end 2024.
+That means passive investors are, by the nature of the index, investing in issuers that have the most debt.

+This is certainly true of developed market sovereigns, which represent an increasing share of aggregate indexes globally.
+For example, U.S. Treasury exposure in the Global Aggregate Index grew from 8.7% at the end of 2007 (before the Global Financial Crisis) to 18.5% at year-end 2024.